Historical method: Development

 In the 20th century, academic historians focused less on epic nationalistic narratives, which often tended to glorify the nation or great men, to more objective and complex analyses of social and intellectual forces.
 A major trend of historical methodology in the 20th century was to treat history more as a social science rather than art, which traditionally had been the case.
 Leading advocates of history as a social science were a diverse collection of scholars which included Fernand Braudel and E. H. Carr.
 Many are noted for their multidisciplinary approach e.g. Braudel combined history with geography.
 Nevertheless, these multidisciplinary approaches failed to produce a theory of history.
 So far only one theory of history came from a professional historian.
 Whatever other theories of history exist, they were written by experts from other fields (for example, Marxian theory of history).
 The field of digital history has begun to address ways of using computer technology, to pose new questions to historical data and generate digital scholarship.

 In opposition to the claims of history as a social science, historians such as Hugh Trevor-Roper argued the key to historians' work was the power of the imagination, and hence contended that history should be understood as art.
 French historians associated with the Annales school introduced quantitative history, using raw data to track the lives of typical individuals, and were prominent in the establishment of cultural history (cf. histoire des mentalités).
 Intellectual historians such as Herbert Butterfield have argued for the significance of ideas in history.
 American historians, motivated by the civil rights era, focused on formerly overlooked ethnic, racial, and socioeconomic groups.
 A genre of social history to emerge post-WWII was Alltagsgeschichte (History of Everyday Life).
 Scholars such as Ian Kershaw examined what everyday life was like for ordinary people in 20th-century Germany, especially in Nazi Germany.

 The Marxist theory of historical materialism theorises that society is fundamentally determined by the material conditions at any given time – in other words, the relationships which people have with each other in order to fulfill basic needs such as feeding, clothing and housing themselves and their families.
+(Note: See The German Ideology.)
 Overall, Marx and Engels claimed to have identified five successive stages of the development of these material conditions in Western Europe.
+(Note: Marx makes no claim to have produced a master key to history.
+Historical materialism is not "an historico-philosophic theory of the marche generale imposed by fate upon every people, whatever the historic circumstances in which it finds itself."
+His ideas, he explains, are based on a concrete study of the actual conditions that pertained in Europe.)
 Marxist historiography was once orthodoxy in the Soviet Union, but since the communism's collapse there, its influence has significantly reduced.